VCGithubCode/portfolio-project-2/README.md

 - The text content on the website is written by me.

 ### Acknowledgements
-- I would like to thank my mentor, [Daisy McGirr](https://github.com/Dee-McG) for her guidance, encouragement, and support throughout this project and the course.
+- I would like to thank my mentor, [Daisy Mc Girr](https://github.com/Dee-McG) for her guidance, encouragement, and support throughout this project and the course.